Tensorflow

 As of Tensorflow version 2.4, Keras is now packaged within the Tensorflow install as tensorflow.keras.

-It is also possible to install tensorflow in your own conda environments.
-This is often the easiest way to obtain a version newer than we’ve installed centrally.
-See below for a complete example of installing TF 2.12.
+The recomended method to install tensorflow is in your own conda environments.
+It is currently the only way to obtain a version newer than we’ve installed centrally.
+See below for a complete example of installing TF 2.19 (latest as of June 2025) .

 Restrictions on use